 Until recently, Krugman even denounced the idea of a minimum wage as counterproductive: “So what are the effects of increasing minimum wages?
 Any Econ 101 student can tell you the answer: The higher wage reduces the quantity of labor demanded, and hence leads to unemployment.”
 Looking at the opinion pages of today, this near consensus of economics is dismissed as outright economic orthodoxy, sometimes a conspiracy of the powerful elite that publishes bogus papers from Koch Brothers-owned presses to confuse the worker and potential pro-proletariat allies alike.

-It’s also a supposed conspiracy of George Soros’ New World Order which, besides turning our nation homosexual through vaccines and fruticose corn syrup, is also purposely destroying factory jobs to weaken the spirit of working America and give such noble occupations to godless Mexicans.
+It’s also a supposed conspiracy of George Soros’ New World Order which, besides turning our nation homosexual through vaccines and fructose corn syrup, is also purposely destroying factory jobs to weaken the spirit of working America and give such noble occupations to godless Mexicans.
 But don’t worry: Trump will stop this.
-If you bring up the fact that the relative stagnation in wages and the decline of factory jobs has a lot to do with automation and the rising importance of higher skill set in our workforce which our lazy tenured educational system hasn’t bothered to keep up, you are dismissed as a shill: A Koch Shill or a Soros Cuck, depending on which Reddit thread you happen to be on.
+If you bring up the fact that the relative stagnation in wages and the decline of factory jobs has a lot to do with automation and the rising importance of higher skill sets in our workforce (which our lazy tenured educational system hasn’t bothered to keep up), you are dismissed as a shill: A Koch Shill or a Soros Cuck, depending on which Reddit thread you happen to be on.

 Whenever one says communism has been tried, you are met with a lecture by someone who, though they openly admire the tenacity of the killers revolutionaries, say that the USSR, Hoxa’s Albania or Kim’s Korea were never really communist – just some other brand of capitalism.

-It’s interesting to note that the only things that kept communism on life support was hidden free market activity which was the only way many people could have access to the basic necessities which the state promised.
+It’s interesting to note that the only thing that kept communism on life support was hidden free market activity which was the only way many people could have access to the basic necessities which the state promised.
 This free market activity didn’t emerge from a secret top hat-wearing capitalist cabal, but spontaneously as needs were left unwanted and people were incentivized by mostly selfish desires to have access things like soap, condoms, rock records, and American blue jeans.
-But somehow economic laws don’t exist and are bourgeoisie ideological fantasy pushed on us by suppressive people organizations.
+But somehow economic laws don’t exist and are only bourgeois ideological fantasy pushed on us by suppressive people and organizations.

-By standing in one place and looking at the horizon, you can delude yourself into thinking with observation that the Earth is flat, just like taking a single data point about the US having high employment along high taxes and factories in the 1950s, However, if you were to walk around the Earth and notice how the horizon changes, how the shadows of the Sun fall, and that the US in the 1950s still had a comparative advantage in its tax rates compared to other first world industrial nations which were still recovering from our bombs dropped in the World War and also held back by their own experiments with socialist policies.
+By standing in one place and looking at the horizon, you can delude yourself into thinking with observation that the Earth is flat, just like taking a single data point about the US having high employment along with high taxes and factories in the 1950s.
+However, you could walk around the Earth and notice how the horizon changes, and how the shadows of the Sun fall, and that the US in the 1950s still had a comparative advantage in its tax rates compared to other first world industrial nations which were still recovering from our bombs dropped in the World War and were held back by their own experiments with socialist policies.

-There is debate on whether or not economics is actually a science.
-Maybe in its strictest definition it may not be, because it deals with the observation and measurement of complex interactions of individual humans who, because they possess free will, cannot have their trajectories calculated like those of celestial objects that only react to Newtonian forces.
+There is debate as to whether or not economics is actually a science.
+Maybe, in its strictest definition, it may not be, because it deals with the observation and measurement of complex interactions of individual humans who, because they possess free will, cannot have their trajectories calculated like those of celestial objects that only react to Newtonian forces.
 Disproving Flat Earthers should be easy, but from what I’ve seen they are set in their delusion because they define themselves by it.
-The world is complex but it certainly is not flat, however those who cannot be convinced of its actual shape may still attempt to sail off of it and find themselves forever lost and adrift just like those who try to create prosperity by taxing and creating artificial barriers for market interactions.
+The world is complex, but it certainly is not flat.
+However, those who cannot be convinced of its actual shape may still attempt to sail off of it and find themselves forever lost and adrift just like those who try to create prosperity by taxing and creating artificial barriers for market interactions.

-In the end the truth will win.
-North Korea recently launched a satellite: I’m sure their engineers and technicians controlling it will observe the spherical shape of the Earth and from the vacuum space will also see the difference between the pitch black void that is the skyline of communist North Korea and the brightly-glowing skyline of the capitalist south.
+In the end, the truth will win.
+North Korea recently launched a satellite: I’m sure the engineers and technicians controlling it will observe the spherical shape of the Earth, and from the vacuum of space, will also see the difference between the pitch black void that is the skyline of communist North Korea and the brightly-glowing skyline of the capitalist south.